mckennamunden/mckennamunden.github.io/class-3-2/README.md

 Even so, I had a hard time remembering how to correctly enter the div, id, and some meta elements.
 I hope some quick clarifications in class today will help me get through that easily and I can add them in quickly to whatever I missed.

+UPDATE:
+Alright, like I expected, a refresher on these little things was all I needed and they were very easy to add in.